 Where is SIBO pain located?

 SIBO causes pain in the abdomen.

 SIBO occurs when bacteria from the large intestine migrate into the small intestine.
 It can cause symptoms such as bloating, diarrhea, and constipation.
 Doctors can diagnose SIBO by carrying out a lactulose breath test or a small bowel aspirate and culture test.

 The treatment for SIBO usually involves taking one or more antibiotics to remove the overgrowth of bacteria.
 The effectiveness of other treatments, such as probiotics, is less clear.
 Newer options, such as FMT, are not fully understood and may carry risks.

-People should speak with a gastroenterologist who is knowledgable about SIBO and related digestive disorders if they are experiencing persistent symptoms.
+People should speak with a gastroenterologist who knows about SIBO and related digestive disorders if they are experiencing persistent symptoms.